CarlosRodriguess/Galileo-Z_Modify/README.md

-This is a derivative of the Galileo-Z mod from ocgeek, with some aesthetic modifications, see the original repository for details https://github.com/ocgeek/Voron_2.4_Galileo
+This is a derivative of the Galileo-Z mod from ocgeek, with some cosmetic modifications, see ocgeek's repository for sourcing and the original repository for more details

+https://github.com/ocgeek/Voron_2.4_Galileo